Spectral influence in networks: An application to Input-Output analysis: Introduction

-Following this momentum, we introduce a new definition of centrality, based on the spectral radius of the network adjacency matrix, which we call the \textbf{spectral influence}.
-This new concept characterizes vertices importance from a diffusion and interdependence perspective: a vertex score will be higher as much as his role in the diffusion, through closed walks, across the network is important.\\
+In this context, we propose a new definition of centrality, called spectral influence, which is based on the spectral radius of the network's adjacency matrix, which we call the \textbf{spectral influence}.
+This new concept characterizes the importance of vertices from a diffusion and interdependence perspective: a vertex's score will be higher the more important its role in diffusion, through closed walks, across the network.

-The spectral influence is a local measure of a global one we call the \textbf{spectral cyclicality}, which characterize the cyclicality over the graph.
-We go further by developing a cyclicality based clustering algorithm.
-Following a divisive or an agglomerative philosophies, one can isolate communities with highest diffusion property in a graph.\\
+The spectral influence is a local measure that induces a new global measure we call the \textbf{spectral cyclicality} which characterizes the cyclicality over the graph.
+Based on this definition, we develop a cyclicality based clustering algorithm to decompose the graph into communities with the highest diffusion properties.

+A concept similar to spectral influence was developed in \cite{Restrepo2006} and was named \textbf{dynamical importance} by the authors.
+They used perturbation theory to study the relative variation of the spectral radius resulting from the suppression of an edge or a vertex.
+However, no importance was given to the notion of cycles, and no link with diffusion through cycles was established.

 A cycle is the simplest structure that brings redundant paths in network connectivity and feedback effects in network dynamics (\cite{Fan2021}).
-Cycles in a networks are synonym of interdependence, redundancy, diffusion, cascade effect, contagion, amplification and attenuation.
+Cycles in a network are synonymous with interdependence, redundancy, diffusion, cascade effect, contagion, amplification, and attenuation.
 Cyclical patterns and phenomena are the subject of investigation in various fields.
-For instance, in the field of biology, cyclicality is studied in the context of epidemic spread \cite{Petermann2004}, while in biochemistry, it is explored as a possible explanation for biochemical oscillations \cite{Goldstein2009}.
-In ecology, researchers investigate the robustness of food webs to biodiversity loss in the presence of cyclical patterns \cite{Dunne2002}, while in finance, cyclicality is examined for its role in the propagation of shocks within financial systems \cite{Haldane2011}, and so on.\\
+For example, in biology, cyclicality is studied in the context of epidemic spread \cite{Petermann2004}, while in biochemistry, it is explored as a possible explanation for biochemical oscillations \cite{Goldstein2009}.
+In ecology, researchers investigate the robustness of food webs to biodiversity loss in the presence of cyclical patterns \cite{Dunne2002}, while in finance, cyclicality is examined for its role in the propagation of shocks within financial systems \cite{Haldane2011}, and so on.